 You may want to expose a specific computer or device on your network to the Internet to allow anyone to access it.
-Your router includes the DMZ (demilitarized zone) feature that makes all the ports and services available on the WAN/Internet side of the router and forwards them to a single IP address (computer or network device) on your network.
-The DMZ feature is an easy way of allowing access from the Internet however, it is also very insecure method.
+Your router includes the DMZ (Demilitarized Zone) feature that makes all the ports and services available on the WAN/Internet side of the router and forwards them to a single IP address (computer or network device) on your network.
+The DMZ feature is an easy way of allowing access from the Internet however, it is a very insecure technology and will open local area network to greater threats from Internet attacks.

-It is strongly recommended to use virtual server (also called port forwarding, see "Virtual Server" on page 34) instead, to allow access to your computers or network devices from the Internet.
+It is strongly recommended to use Virtual Server (also called port forwarding, see "Virtual Server" on page 36) to allow access to your computers or network devices from the Internet.

-- 1. Make sure to configure your computer or network device to use a static IP address or you can use the DHCP reservation feature (see "Set up DHCP reservation" on page 30). - 2.
-Log into your router management page (see "Access your router management page" on page 26). - 3.
+- 1. Make the computer or network device (for which you are establishing a DMZ link) has a static IP address (or you can use the DHCP reservation feature to ensure the device has a fixed IP address) (see "Set up DHCP reservation" on page 32). - A. Signing up for a Dynamic DNS service (outlined in the DDNS section) will provide identification of the router's network from the Internet. - 2.
+Log into your router management page (see "Access your router management page" on page 27). - 3.
 Click on Access, and click on DMZ. - 4.
 Next to DMZ Enable, click Enabled. - 5.
 Next to DMZ Host IP, enter the IP address you assigned to the computer or network device to expose to the Internet. - 6.
 To save changes, click Apply.